FOOD (New York City restaurant)

-FOOD was an artist-run restaurant in SoHo, New York.
+FOOD was an artist-run restaurant in SoHo, Manhattan, New York.
 FOOD was founded by artists Carol Goodden, Tina Girouard and Gordon Matta-Clark.
 FOOD was considered one of the first important restaurants in SoHo.
 Other individuals who were involved with FOOD included Suzanne Harris and Rachel Lew.
 FOOD was a place where artists in SoHo, especially those who were later involved in Avalanche magazine and the Anarchitecture group, could meet and enjoy food together.
 FOOD was considered to be both a business and an artistic "intervention in an urban setting."
 It has also been called a "landmark that still resonates in the history and mythology of SoHo in the 1970s."